-CARPENTRY TECHNOLOGY (RCC)

-Advisor: James Boykin
+CARPENTRY TECHNOLOGY (CCT) Advisor: James Boykin

-The Residential Carpentry program is designed to prepare the student for entry-level employment.
+The Carpentry Technology program is designed to prepare the student for entry-level employment.
 It provides training in the basic and advanced skills needed to have a successful career in the field of residential carpentry.
 The training in this course is centered around technical knowledge and hands-on experience in all the stages of construction from foundations and framing to finish carpentry and cabinet making.

-CCT 1116 - Foundations

-CCT 1236 - Floor and Wall Framing

-CCT 1133 - Blueprint Reading

-CCT 1244 - Ceiling and Roof Framing

-CCT 1315 - Interior/Exterior Finishing and Cabinet Installation

-CCT 1163 - Construction Math
+CCT 1116 - Foundations CCT 1236 - Floor and Wall Framing CCT 1133 - Blueprint Reading CCT 1244 - Ceiling and Roof Framing CCT 1315 - Interior/Exterior Finishing and Cabinet Installation CCT 1163 - Construction Math CCT 2243 - Cost Estimating

-Technical Elective (3 hours)

-CCT 2113 - Principles of Multi-family & Light Commercial Construction

-DDT 1113 - Fundamentals of Drafting

-CCT 2133 - Millwork

-CCT 2243 - Cost Estimating

-Technical Elective (3 hours)

-WBL 1912, 1923, 2912 or 2923

-MMT 2513 - Entrepreneurship

-DDT 1413 - Elementary Surveying

-Others as approved by the Instructor
+WBL 1912, 1923, 2912 or 2923 MMT 2513 - Entrepreneurship DDT 1413 - Elementary Surveying Others as approved by the Instructor

-COSMETOLOGY (COS)

-Advisor: Mrs. Aubrie Howell
+COSMETOLOGY (COS) Advisor: Mrs. Aubrie Howell